rokucommunity/rooibos/docs/index.md

 The log reporter will indicate which tests are ignored, if you have log verbosity set to 2 or greater

 ### Only annotation
-If you place `@only` above a test suite, it group, or test case, it will run that test in solo mode.
+If you place `@only` above a test suite, describe group, or test case, it will run that test in solo mode.
 In solo mode, execution is limited to those suites, groups or test cases, which also have a `@only' annotation.

 A good working practice is to put a `@only` annotaiton on the suite for the class you are working on, then the group, then the individual test.
 You can tehn simply remove the annotation from the test when you have finished, and run the tests again, to see if you caused regression in any of the group's tests, then remove from the group and run the suite, then finally remove the `@only` annotation from the suite.
 This will allow you to run the least amount of tests at any time, while you work, giving you the fastest testing turnaround time.